Cubs vs. Pirates Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 68 hits with 13 doubles, two triples, six home runs, 35 walks and 29 RBI.
-He's also stolen four bases.
+- Dansby Swanson has recorded 72 hits with 13 doubles, two triples, seven home runs and 36 walks.
+He has driven in 30 runs with four stolen bases.

 Swanson Recent Games